Skip Navigation LinksHomeProgrammesEducationTe Tohu Paetahi Akoranga: Bachelor of Teaching (Early Childhood Education)

 * Fees are indicative only, and are inclusive of the student services levy and GST (goods and services tax).
 The fee shown is for one year of study.

-Bachelor of Teaching (Early Childhood Education) Level 7, will provide ākonga (Students) with a recognised, qualification in the early childhood education industry.
+Bachelor of Teaching (Early Childhood Education) Level 7, will provide ākonga (students) with a recognised, qualification in the early childhood education industry.

 You will attend classes on-campus two days a week and undertake a minimum of 12 hours per week in a licensed early childhood education service, including block placements within a variety or early childhood settings.
 You will gain experience working alongside infants, toddlers and young children.